improvoid/improvoid.GitHub.io/index.md

         [] { return std::make_unique<InternalPlugin> (std::make_unique<SurroundProcessor>()); }
 ```

+You will probably want to build with the ASIO SDK.
+You will need to download ASIOSDK2 and install it.
-Build with ASIO if you can, using the ASIOSDK2.
-You may need to disable VST2 hosting.
+You may need to disable VST2 hosting as the VST2 SDK is no longer availble.
 Copy to a executable directory of your choosing, in my case C:\APPS\JUCE\AudioPluginHost.exe

-### Edit
+### Edit This Page (If you are allowed to):

 [editor on GitHub](https://github.com/improvoid/improvoid.GitHub.io/edit/main/index.md)

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.